pakrym/pipelines/pipelines.md

 ## What problem does it solve?

 Let's start with a simple problem.
 We want to write a TCP server that receives line based messages (delimited by \n) from a client.
-The typical code you would write in .NET today looks something like this:
+The typical code you would write in .NET before pipelines looks something like this:

 ```C#
 async Task AcceptAsync(Socket socket)